In Times New Roman...

 In Times New Roman... is the eighth studio album by American rock band Queens of the Stone Age, released on June 16, 2023, through Matador Records.
 It was announced in a video teaser on May 9, 2023, and is the band's first album since Villains (2017).
 The announcement occurred alongside the release of the lead single, "Emotion Sickness".
-The band is currently touring North America and Europe in support of the record.
-In Times New Roman... marks the conclusion of the band's trilogy of albums released through Matador that began with ...Like Clockwork (2013).
+In Times New Roman... marks the conclusion of the band's first trilogy of albums released through Matador that began with ...Like Clockwork (2013) and continued with Villains.

 Recording

 The band produced the album with mixing handled by Mark Rankin, and recorded it at frontman Josh Homme's Pink Duck Studios in Burbank, California, as well as at Rick Rubin's Shangri-La studio in Malibu, California.

 In an interview with NME ahead of the album's release, Homme spoke on how life events had an influence on the recording of In Times New Roman...:

 "I think when you're dealing with the extreme ups and downs of life, you don't stop and go: 'I should really make a record.'
 Those things don't exist in that moment.
 If your roof is flooding, you don't say: 'We should make a record about this!'
 You have to stop yourself drowning in a flood.
 We recorded it probably two-and-a-half years ago, but it just sat there waiting to be finished.
 I didn't sing it until last November.
 I wasn't done living.
 Honestly, I was probably afraid.
 I wasn't ready.
 You need the flood to be over, and then you can decide whether you can accept the flood.
 I think with this being a record about acceptance, you need to actually get there yourself."